kagisearch/kagi-docs/kagi/src/search-details/search-speed.md

 # Search Speed

-Ahhh...speed.
 We’re obsessed with increasing speed and lowering latency, and we currently use three approaches.

 First, we optimized our technology stack to increase code execution speed and decrease connection latency.